ahmedsakr/wstrade-api/docs/accounts/README.md

 <a id="accounts-positions"></a>
 ### accounts.`positions`

-Lists all positions in the specified open account under the WealthSimple Trade Account.
+Lists all positions in the specified open account under the Wealthsimple Trade Account.

 * `accountId` should be one that is returned by accounts.`all`